-IASME offers a certification route to demonstrate that you have prepared for the introduction of GDPR.
+IASME offers a certification route to demonstrate that you have taken into account the requirements of the General Data protection regulation (GDPR).
 This certification is available as a verified self-assessment or as an on-site audit.

+Despite Brexit, GDPR still affects the UK.
 Every organisation processing personal data must carry out safeguards against loss, theft and unauthorised access.
-Respect for privacy, security of data and awareness of breaches will be key.
+Respect for the privacy, security of data and awareness of breaches is key.
 There is a duty to report a breach within 72 hours.
 If that breach is potentially of high privacy risk, then affected individuals should also be advised of the data breach.
-This is a significant change to the current Data Protection regime in the UK.
+This is a significant change on the old Data Protection Regime in the UK.

-The definition of personal data has been extended and includes anything that could be used to identify an individual.
+The definition of personal data is wide and includes anything that could be used to identify an individual.
 This includes, for example, genetic data and even IP addresses.
-The GDPR will be more robust in its protection of data than anything we have previously seen and businesses will be more accountable.
+The GDPR is more robust to anything we have previously seen with organisations now more accountable.

-More detailed information can be found on the Information Commissioners Office website
+Further information and guidance is available on the Information Commissioners Office website

 So what should I do ?

-Certification to Cyber Essentials is a great first step.
-It can already mitigate ICO fines if a company suffers a breach.
-Cyber Essentials certification is evidence that you have carried out basic steps towards protecting your business and your data from internet based cyber attacks.
+Certification to Cyber Essentials is a great first step and one that is being recognised by the Information Commissioners Office as good practice.
+Cyber Essentials can mitigate penalties should an organisation suffer a breach.
+Cyber Essentials is evidence that you have carried out basic steps towards protecting your business and your data from internet based cyber-attacks.

-GDPR will require more than just the Cyber Essentials basic technical controls.
-By certifying to the IASME governance standard including the specific GDPR questions, you show your organisation has a wider governance system for management of the controls protecting personal data.
-The IASME governance standard adds a number of topics to Cyber Essentials which will be required for GDPR compliance, such as assessing business risks, training staff, dealing with incidents and handling operational issues.
+As Cyber Essentials focusses on key technical controls, GDPR requires more than Cyber Essentials on its own.
+By certifying to the IASME Governance Standard, which includes the GDPR requirements, you demonstrate that your organisation has a wider governance system for management of the controls protecting personal data.
+The IASME governance standard adds a number of topics to Cyber Essentials which supports GDPR compliance.
+These include assessing business risks, training staff, dealing with incidents and handling operational issues.

-If you want to know more about Cyber Essentials and IASME Governance, including the GDPR specific assessment questions, and see how these standards can help support you then IASME has a UK network of Certification Bodies who can support you.
+If you want to know more about how Cyber Essentials and IASME Governance, including GDPR requirements, can support your GDPR obligations, then IASME has a network of Certification Bodies who can support you.
 To find the one nearest to you, please follow this link.